 Casual or formal, sit down or buffet—food is a big part of any event budget.
-Although it may seem like the most fun vendor to hire (especially for a wedding, tastings, yay!), hiring a caterer can actually be very stressful.
+Although it may seem like the most fun vendor to hire (especially for things like wedding tastings!), hiring a caterer can be stressful.

 Not only are there a lot of industry terms to decipher (wait, what does plated mean again and what's a charger?
 What does full service cover?), but each event catering company has their own way of breaking down the bill so it can be hard to compare quotes.

 This list of questions includes details from event professionals within the industry to help when hiring an event catering service.

 Here are 14 questions to ask your caterer when choosing a catering company for your next event.